The Murdaugh case was complicated - but this is deeper than anyone expected | Voices

 Testimony repeatedly began with questions like: “We’ve worked together in the past haven’t we?”
 (Along with one awkward moment where Mr Harpootlian did the opposite and forgot he had met a witness he was cross-examining at Maggie and Paul’s funerals.)

-At points of the trial, the web of who knows who has been so sprawling and messy it’s been hard to keep up.
-But it has also perhaps given the most poignant portrayal of the power and influence the Murdaugh family has long wielded: with the courtroom acting as a microcosm of the Hampton County community outside.
+At points of the trial, the web of who knows who was so sprawling and messy it was hard to keep up.
+But it also perhaps gave the most poignant portrayal of the power and influence the Murdaugh family has long wielded: with the courtroom acting as a microcosm of the Hampton County community outside.

+But this power and prominence couldn’t save Murdaugh from facing justice for Maggie and Paul’s murders.

 Now, it’s not only Hampton County where everyone knows of the Murdaughs.
 Across America, Murdaugh is now a household name – a name that now will forever be associated with murders, theft, mysterious deaths and abuse of power.